EttusResearch/uhd/host/docs/usrp2.rst

 ------------------------------------------------------------------------
 The USRP-N Series can be reprogrammed over the network to update or change the firmware and FPGA images.
+When updating images, always burn both the FPGA and firmware images before power cycling.
+This ensures that when the device reboots, it has a compatible set of images to boot into.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Use the net burner tool (unix)